 - Mining activity: hash rate and miner revenues are down.
 Bearish ethereum.

-- DeFi activity: TVL of ethereum is up 7% on the week, but concerns around the DeFi sector remain.
-Neutral ethereum.
+- DeFi activity: TVL of ethereum is down 21% on the week.
+Bearish ethereum.

 Perhaps the largest institutional vehicle for ethereum is the Grayscale ETHE Trust, with over $27bn in assets.
 It invests solely in ETH, and so many investors, notably institutional, who cannot hold ETH directly can get exposure through investing in Grayscale.
 Consequently, if the trust trades at a premium to ETH prices, it may imply ‘excess’ demand from institutions, but ‘excess’ supply if it trades at a discount.
 Alternatively, the discount may suggest investors have found other ways to get exposure to ETH, whether through ETFs or directly holding ETH.
 We therefore focus on how the discount has changed in recent months to gauge investor interest.
 Alternatively, investors may be using other vehicles to get exposure such as ETFs or holding ETH directly.
 We put more weight on ETF flows than the Grayscale premium.